BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-A very simple setup is to use an application like Bitcoin Core that combindes node and wallet functionality.
+A very simple setup is to use an application like Bitcoin Core that combines node and wallet functionality.

 </div>